social-media-prediction/TPIC2017/index.md

 665085	275@N38	2.3
 ...
 ```
-### Contributor
-Bo Wu in Chinese Academy of Sciences and Microsoft Research Aisa
 ## Citation
-#### If you intend to publish results that use the information and resources provided by SMHP Challenge, please include the following references:
 ```
 @inproceedings{Wu2017DTCN,
   title={Sequential Prediction of Social Media Popularity with Deep Temporal Context Networks},